 Do Good.
 Bluegrass.
 BlueGood.

 Did you know Lexington, Kentucky has its very own app development company?
 We do!
 Our team is all from right here in the Bluegrass region.
-We have some successful apps under belt, and your app is next.
+We have built some successful apps for local businesses and government organizations, and your app is next.
 BlueGood Design, LLC is a technology, design, and consulting firm based in Lexington, KY.
 We specialize in mobile app development, and we also do websites, logos, and technology consulting.
 Simply put: We help Kentuckians (and others) make cool stuff.

 The Bluegrass region has been our home for over 30 years, and we particularly enjoy working with other Kentucky businesses.
 Our goal is to teach you as much as you want to learn about the work we do.
 Whether you want to create a cutting edge mobile app, build a website, or design a memorable logo, we’re ready to help.
 When was the last time you created something awesome?
 How long have you been wanting to do this?
 Let’s do it today.
 Like, right now.